 Buying miles & points strategically can represent a great value, especially for first & business class travel.
-The Avianca LifeMiles program has just launched its latest promotion on purchased miles, and there’s an exclusive value proposition for OMAAT readers who register.
+The Avianca LifeMiles program has just launched a Cyber Week promotion on purchased miles, and there’s an exclusive value proposition for OMAAT readers who register.

 Promotion on purchased LifeMiles

 Through Friday, December, 2, 2022, the Avianca LifeMiles program is offering a bonus on purchased miles.
 While the publicly available promotion offers up to a 160% bonus, OMAAT readers who register can take advantage of a bonus of up to 170%, tiered as follows:

 - Buy 1,000-20,000 miles, get a 150% bonus

 - Buy 21,000-50,000 miles, get a 160% bonus